Christ Church Lutheran (Minneapolis, Minnesota): Structures

 An addition, the education building (connected by an arcade and interior hallways) was designed under the supervision of Eero Saarinen by his former employee Glen Paulsen, and completed in 1962.
 By coincidence it was also Eero's last completed project; he died the year before.
 The addition is organized around a courtyard and was carefully designed to complement and complete their earlier worship building.

-In 1977, the building was the eighth recipient of the American Institute of Architects Twenty-five Year Award, one of only two places of worship to have been so honored.
-Notably, it was chosen for this award ahead of Mies van der Rohe's iconic Farnsworth House, though both buildings were eligible in the same year.
+In 1977, the building was the eighth recipient of the American Institute of Architects' Twenty-five Year Award, one of only two places of worship to have been so honored.
 It is listed on the National Register of Historic Places.
 The entire building was named a National Historic Landmark by the National Park Service by the Secretary of the Interior on January 16, 2009.

 Restoration of the bell tower was completed in 2011, and the courtyard was reconstructed in 2017.
 In 2018, the previous organ was replaced with a new pipe organ built by Dobson Pipe Organ Builders of Lake City, Iowa.

 Free architecture tours are offered to the public at 11:00 a.m. on the second Sunday of every month.
 Tours are led by a trained docent from the non-profit Friends of Christ Church Lutheran.
 Tours for larger groups can be arranged with prior consultation.